Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 }
 ```

-Finally, all of the above parts are wired together in the `Startup` class by configuring request pipeline and registering required services:
+Finally, all the above parts are wired together in the `Startup` class by configuring request pipeline and registering required services:

 ```csharp
 public class Startup